Tornadoes of 2013: January 26–27 (Australia)

-January 29–30
+January 29–30 (United States)

 As an intense upper-level trough moved across the interior United States, an extremely warm air mass spread eastward ahead of the storm, resulting in slight atmospheric instability in the Tennessee and Ohio River valleys.
 The warm air mass was followed by a strong cold front, causing temperatures to fall below freezing.
 With increased instability in the region, a quasi-linear convective system (QLCS) formed and moved across the area ahead of the cold front, producing numerous tornadoes and wind-related damage.
 Over a two-day period from January 29 to January 30, 962 tornado, hail, and strong wind reports were received by the Storm Prediction Center (SPC).
 Of these, 83 were tornado-related reports.
 The strongest of these tornadoes occurred on January 30 and affected areas of Bartow and Gordon Counties in Georgia.
 The high-end EF3 killed one person in Adairsville, ending a record 220‑day streak without a tornado-related fatality in the United States, with the last death occurring due to an EF2 tornado associated with Tropical Storm Debby in Florida in June 2012.
 The 66 confirmed tornadoes was the third most ever recorded to occur in January.
 The outbreak was the largest January-tornado outbreak in Middle Tennessee, which confirmed 22 tornadoes.

 February

-There were 46 tornadoes reported in the U.S. in February, of which 40 were confirmed.

-February 10
+February 10 (United States)

 As a large and powerful area of low pressure moved across the northern Plains, powerful severe thunderstorms developed across a trailing cold front.
 These storms, located across Louisiana and Mississippi primarily, prompted many tornado warnings, with eight tornadoes touching down.
 One of the supercells produced four tornadoes with the first one being rated EF2.
 The second tornado was the one that struck Hattiesburg.
 Shortly after 5:00 pm CST (2300 UTC), the "large and extremely dangerous tornado" was confirmed southwest of Hattiesburg, Mississippi; this wedge tornado, documented by locals and storm chasers, moved through the city after prompting a tornado emergency for the surrounding locations.
 Severe to locally catastrophic damage was reported in Hattiesburg and the nearby city of Petal, leaving 71 people injured.
-The tornado was initially rated an EF3, but was later upped to an EF4.
+The tornado was initially rated an EF3, but was later upgraded to an EF4.
 Mississippi Governor Phil Bryant issued a State of emergency for Forrest, Lamar, Lawrence, and Marion Counties due to the impact of the severe storms and tornadoes in those counties.